 Be part of this exciting organization that works in the Boston area, New England, and across the country to identify and address health issues in innovative ways.

 This is an exciting opportunity to be a key member of HRiA’s R&E Department.
 Research Assistants support all types of projects in the Department with a primary focus on quantitative data collection, analysis and visualization.
 This Research Assistant will support many projects, the majority of which with a focus in the New England region.
 As a result, this Research Assistant position must live within a half day’s drive of Boston, and will have the flexibility of working from home, in our Boston office or in a hybrid capacity.

 The Research Assistant will be a key member of HRiA’s R&E Department and will provide research-related support and assistance on a variety of projects housed within the R&E Department as well as those in other departments at HRiA.
 While the R&E Department conducts assessments and evaluations using both quantitative and qualitative methods, the Research Assistant position is quantitatively focused.
 The majority of work will involve identification and review of secondary data, the development and programming of surveys in online survey administration tools (e.g., Qualtrics), data cleaning, data management, and basic data analysis (e.g., frequencies, descriptive statistics), as well as developing data visualizations such as tables, charts and graphs for use in presentations and reports.

-The Research Assistant will be involved in community health assessment and evaluation studies which aim to guide the development and implementation of health interventions.
-The R&E Department conducts numerous projects by multiple staff, and the Research Assistant will provide research and data management support to many projects at one time.
+The Research Assistant will work closely with all members of the R&E team and be involved in community health assessments and evaluations that aim to guide the development and implementation of health interventions and policy, system and environmental change strategies.
+The R&E Department conducts numerous projects with multiple staff, and the Research Assistant will provide research and data management support to many projects at one time.